OliHarris/rememrify-v1/README.md

 ### `grunt`

-Make sure you have already run 'npm install -g grunt-cli'.
+Make sure you have already run 'npm install -g grunt-cli' to globally install the Grunt CLI.

 Will perform 'concat' and 'sass' tasks to format output in 'builds/development' folder.